vshih/sourcegraph-vim/README.md

 ## Support

 Sourcegraph for Vim has been tested on Vim 7.3, and requires Python 2.X or Python 3.X to be compiled with your Vim installation.
-To determine if your Vim is compiled with Python, try running ```:python import sys; print(sys.version)``` from within Vim, and verify that it does not throw an error.
+To determine if your Vim is compiled with Python, try running ```:echo has ('python')``` OR ```:echo has('python3')``` from within Vim, and verify that it does not throw an error.